cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 .. code-block:: python

-  >>> from mmworkbench import NaturalLanguageProcessor as nlp
+  >>> from mmworkbench import NaturalLanguageProcessor as Nlp
   >>> from sklearn.model_selection import KFold

 Next, we define the feature dictionary that lists all the feature types along with the feature-specific settings.
 Let's say we want bag-of-n-grams up to size 2 and similarly, edge-ngrams up to length 2.